 When calculating energy savings using the sampling method, ACPs must ensure that the implementation date for each implementation in the population is accurately recorded.
 ESCs for each implementation may be created separately or bundled together.
 Refer to section 3.3 for more details regarding earliest possible creation date for each implementation.

-More information on applying to register the creation of ESCs can be found on the ESS website.
-70
+More information on registering certificates can be found on the ESS website.66